 Riihisaari – Savonlinna Museum and Lake Saimaa Nature Centre

-iihisaari – Savonlinna Museum and Lake Saimaa Nature Centre provides various themed exhibitions by the Savonlinna Museum and Metsähallitus (the Finnish Forest Administration).
-We also run the Savonlinna Regional Tourist Information Desk, available the year round.
-While the museum building on Riihisaari Island is being renovated until spring 2021, we are on temporary premises up on Nälkälinnanmäki Hill, at the following address: Tottinkatu 6a, 57130 Savonlinna.
+Riihisaari – Savonlinna Museum and Lake Saimaa Nature Centre provides various themed exhibitions by the Savonlinna Museum and Metsähallitus (the Finnish Forest Administration).
+We also run the Savonlinna Regional Tourist Information, available the year round.

 The Savonlinna Museum concentrates on the history of South Savo and particularly on preserving, studying and presenting the history of sailing on Lake Saimaa.
-There are also a nice gift shop and free wi-fi for the costumers at Riihisaari.
+There is also a nice museumshop and free wi-fi for the customers at Riihisaari.

 Open daily 10 a.m.–5 p.m.